 A detailed description of each type of areas used in the MARI AOF is provided in the following sections.
-All market areas currently used in MARI can be in annex 7.2
+All market areas currently used in MARI are in annex 8.2

-3.1.1 Scheduling Areas
+4.1.1 Scheduling Areas

 A scheduling area is the area level where the different bids and most of the demands are submitted (see aggregated areas for other ways of specifying demands).
 Scheduling areas cannot include any other areas, whatever their types, they are the most elementary zones modelled in MARI.